oxkitsune/DL2/blogpost.md

 #TODO shortly explain why hyperparam search could improve, which hyperparams?

 ### Autoregression
 Lastly, an autoregressive approach was explored.
 For this, two different techniques that incorporate autoregression in the model were implemented, namely a input masking approach and an RNN based approach.
-Generating results for the input masking autoregressor was not feasible, as due to computational limitations the duration of each iteration increased exponentially.
-The RNN approach, on the other hand, did not have these limitations.
-Thus, these results are shown in Table 3
+Due to computational constraints, training the input masking autoregressor was not feasible as one iteration took approximately 10 to 20 times longer than the base model.
+In contrast, the RNN-based approach did not introduce any computational overhead.
+The results of this approach are shown in Table 3.

 | Autoregression | DVH score | Dose score |
 | -------- | -------- | -------- |